Appalings03/factorio_modding_hub/README.md

 - *What changed in `RecipePrototype` between 1.1 and 2.0?*
 - *Which prototypes inherit from `EntityWithHealthPrototype`?*

-Today, answering these questions means juggling the wiki, the online API docs, the `data.raw` gist, and the GitHub Lua files — with no cross-search possible.

 **Factorio Modding Hub centralizes all of this locally**, in a SQLite database, exposed through a web interface that works fully offline.

 ### Features